Quantum Techniques for Stochastic Mechanics: Perron--Frobenius theory

-You may be confused because we explained the usual concept of irreducibility for nonnegative matrices, but we also defined a concept of irreducibility for Dirichlet operators.
+\begin{problem} Let $T$ be a nonnegative $n \times n$ matrix.
+Show that $T$ is irreducible if and only if for all $i,j \ge 0$, $(T^m)_{i j} > 0$ for some natural number $m$. \end{problem} You may be confused because we explained the usual concept of irreducibility for nonnegative matrices, but we also defined a concept of irreducibility for Dirichlet operators.
 Luckily there's no conflict: Dirichlet operators aren't nonnegative matrices, but if we add a big multiple of the identity to a Dirichlet operator it becomes a nonnegative matrix, and then:

 \begin{problem} Show that a Dirichlet operator $H$ is irreducible if and only if the nonnegative operator $H + c I$ (where $c$ is any sufficiently large constant) is irreducible. \end{problem}

 Irreducibility is also related to the nonexistence of interesting conserved quantities.
 In Section~\ref{sec:10} we saw a version of Noether's Theorem for stochastic mechanics.
 Remember that an observable $O$ in stochastic mechanics assigns a number $O_i$ to each configuration $i = 1, \dots, n$.
 We can make a diagonal matrix with $O_i$ as its diagonal entries, and by abuse of language we call this $O$ as well.
 Then we say $O$ is a {\bf conserved quantity} for the Hamiltonian $H$ if the commutator $[O,H] = O H - H O$ vanishes.